openAVproductions/openAV-manual/source/luppp.rst

 walk through them from top to bottom.
 At first, there is the name of the track.
 You can change it by right-clicking on it.
 Below this, there is a circle showing the progress of the playing loop in the track.
-Its pretty useful to look at it when recording other clips in the same row.
+It's pretty useful to look at it when recording other clips in the same row.
 The next thing to come are the clips.
 You can give them a name with a right click, too.
-They also show the currect status of a clip, if its recording, playing or empty.
+They also show the currect status of a clip, if it's recording, playing or empty.
 On the buttom is a fader, which adjust the volume of the track mixed to the master.
 On the left side of the faders are some controls we look at in the next sections.